-1.6 million children in KSA suffer from ADHD
+An estimated 1.6 million Saudi children suffer from attention deficit

 By contrast, there are only 40 specialist doctors to deal with these cases Kingdom-wide, the medical study said.